chrisxfire/chrisxfire.github.io/content/notes/tools/visual-studio/testing-tools/unit-testing/index.md

   * Note: MSTest is both a *framework* and an *adapter* to that framework.
 * Visual Studio Test Explorer also supports 3rd-party adapters to the MSTest framework: xUnit, NUnit, others(?).

-# Generating Unit Tests and Generating Code
+# generating unit tests and generating code
-## Generating Unit Tests from Existing Code
+## generating unit tests from existing code
 > [!IMPORTANT]
 > Availability: C#, Visual Studio 2019+

 Visual Studio > Code editor > right-click > **Create Unit Tests**
 The unit test stubs are created in a new unit test projects for all methods of the class.

-## Generate Unit Tests that Take Multiple Sets of Input
+## generate unit tests that take multiple sets of input
 See [here](https://learn.microsoft.com/en-us/visualstudio/test/how-to-create-a-data-driven-unit-test?view=vs-2022).

 ## Generating Code from Unit Tests (TDD)